andresimeao/designpatterns/README.md

 # designpatterns
-cases to practice design pattners with php
+cases to practice with php